Ding Dong mines

-The Ding Dong mines lie in an old and extensive mining area situated in the parish of Madron, in Penwith, Cornwall, England.
-They are about two miles north east of the St Just to Penzance road.
-They look out over Mount's Bay and St Michael's Mount to the south west.
+The Ding Dong mines lie in an old and extensive mining area in the parish of Madron, in Penwith, Cornwall.
+They are about two miles north east of the St Just to Penzance road and look over Mount's Bay and St Michael's Mount to the south west.
 Since 2006 the site has been a UNESCO World Heritage Site, part of Cornwall and West Devon Mining Landscape.

 Etymology

 According to a 1936 book by Henry R. Jennings, the name may refer to the 'head of the lode' or the outcrop of tin on the hill.
 He also notes that in Madron church there is a 'Ding Dong Bell' that was rung to mark the end of the last shift of the miners.

 History

-Near the mine ruins can be found the Bronze Age Nine Maidens Stone Circle, the Men-an-Tol and Lanyon Quoit and the Ding Dong mines themselves.
+Near the mine ruins can be found the Bronze Age Nine Maidens Stone Circle, Carfury Standing Stone, the Men-an-Tol and Lanyon Quoit and the Ding Dong mines themselves.
 These are reported to be the oldest in the Westcountry, dating back to prehistoric times.
 Ding Dong mine is likely one of the oldest mines in the United Kingdom.
 It was described as having 22 tin lodes connected with it and as extending over 500 acres.